ChatKitty/react-native-chatkitty/README.md

 ## Installing the ChatKitty React Native SDK

-To use the ChatKitty React Native Calls SDK, you'll need to add the [ChatKitty React Native SDK](https://www.npmjs.com/package/react-native-chatkitty) NPM package to your React Native project:
+To use the ChatKitty React Native Calls SDK, you'll need to add the [ChatKitty React Native SDK](https://www.npmjs.com/package/react-native-chatkitty) NPM package to your React Native project.
+You'll also need the [react-native-webrtc](https://www.npmjs.com/package/react-native-webrtc) package installed to access the WebRTC APIs:

 ```
-yarn add react-native-chatkitty
+yarn add react-native-chatkitty react-native-webrtc
 ```

 ## Initializing the ChatKitty React Native SDK with your API key